mikhail-m1/illuminanced/README.md

 # Ambient Light Sensor Daemon For Linux
-It's user mode daemon for change brightness base on light sensor value, designed for Asus Zenbooks, but may be used for other vendors after some tune.
+A user mode daemon for automatically changing brightness based on light sensor value designed for modern laptops.
+Not all devices might be supported.

 ## How to test befor install
 Run from a terminal `sudo watch cat /sys/bus/acpi/devices/ACPI0008\:00/iio\:device0/in_illuminance_raw` and check that number is changing (try close the sensor or add more light).
 If the number is still the same it means the sensor driver doesn't work.
 If you see file not found error try to find correct path for `in_illuminance_raw` inside `/sys/bus/acpi/devices/`.

-For ZBook 15 G6, and may be others, sensor path is `/sys/bus/iio/devices/iio:device0/in_illuminance_raw`.
+For ZBook 15 G6, Framework laptops, and may be others, the sensor path is `/sys/bus/iio/devices/iio:device0/in_illuminance_raw`.
 So try `sudo watch cat /sys/bus/iio/devices/iio:device0/in_illuminance_raw` and change the config if it works for you.

 ## Supported laptops

-Works on ASUS Zenbooks with build in driver acpi-als:
+Works on ASUS Zenbooks with built-in driver acpi-als:
 * UX303UB
 * UX305LA
 * UX305FA
 * UX310UQ
 * UX330UA

+Also works on Framework laptops:
+* Framework 13 AMD
+* Framework 16 AMD

 On Dell Inspiron 13 7353, need to change driver path and brightness levels.